baehyunsol/engine/mdxts/articles/IRs-of-Rust.md

 ## MIR

+You'll see many function-like things in this section.
+For example, you'll see `ShallowInitBox()` many times.
+They're some kinda built-in functions in MIR.
+All the definitions and explanations on them can be found in [this](https://github.com/rust-lang/rust/blob/master/compiler/rustc_middle/src/mir/syntax.rs) file.
+For example, search `ShallowInitBox` in that page will lead you to the explanation of the function.

 ### Example 1: Push an element to a vector

 I tried MIR with the fizz-buzz code above, but it was too long.
 I don't want you guys to suffer scrolling the endless code, so I'll use shorter code.